brianroytman/InvsbleMusicDashboard/README.md

 Web application developed for Invsble Music - an artist management and music consulting services company.
 The dashboard provides tools to automate:

-1) artist metadata XMLs to submit to digital streaming providers regarding upcoming single and ep/album releases (live with YouTube)
+1) generationg artist metadata XMLs to submit to digital streaming providers regarding upcoming single and ep/album releases (live with YouTube)
-2) generating copyright takedown claims
+2) creating and managing copyright takedown claims
 3) internal scheduling for artist releases and claims on a shared calendar
 4) measuring artist asset performance (e.g. YouTube videos) across various social media platforms and digital streaming providers.